Key Takeaways

 When Things Go Wrong

 NIGC has real enforcement authority.
-Civil fines of up to $57,500 per violation per day.
-Temporary closure orders.
-Notices of Violation that require formal response and can escalate into full enforcement proceedings.
+Civil fines currently may reach $65,655 per violation, and the regulations allow continuing noncompliance to be treated as separate daily illegal acts or omissions.
+NIGC also can issue temporary closure orders and Notices of Violation that require formal response and can escalate into full enforcement proceedings.

 The appeal process exists, but it's slow compared to the operational damage.
 Tribes that end up in enforcement proceedings generally wish they'd invested more in preventing the situation than they spent trying to litigate their way out of it.